FranciscaFigueiredo/mywallet-postgres-back/README.md

 ### - Prepare the backend and database

+- Edit the .env.example file with the data needed to connect to your database and edit the filename to .env.dev for a developer environment.

 - Use the mywallet_dump.sql file to create the project database

-- Edit the .env.example file with the necessary data to connect to your bank.

 <br/>